intel/kvm-unit-tests-tdx/README.md

 from the ./errata.txt file and the host's kernel version is provided to all unit tests.

+# Unit test in TDX environment

+    All the test cases supported by TDX belong to 'tdx' group, by this
+    command: "EFI_TDX=y ./run_tests.sh -g tdx", all these test cases run in a TDX protected environment.

 # Contributing

 ## Directory structure